jsmoxon/JavaDocs/README.md

 ```

-##Running tests against local applications
+##Running Tests Against local Applications
-If your test application is not publicly available you will need to use Sauce Connect so that Sauce can reach it.
+If your test application is not publicly available, you will need to use Sauce Connect so that Sauce can reach it.

-Sauce Connect is a tunneling app which allows you to execute tests securely when testing behind firewalls or on localhost.
-For more detailed information, please visit the [Sauce Connect docs](https://docs.saucelabs.com/reference/sauce-connect/).
+Sauce Connect is a tunneling app that allows you to execute tests securely when testing behind firewalls or on localhost.
+For more detailed information, please see the [Sauce Connect docs](https://docs.saucelabs.com/reference/sauce-connect/).

 ##Running Tests in Parallel
 Now that you are running tests on Sauce, you may wonder how you can run your tests faster.
 One way to increase speed is by running tests in parallel across multiple virtual machines.

-Most Java users use one of two popular third party frameworks: TestNG or Junit.
-Here are links to two example projects written in each.
+Most Java users use one of two popular third party testing frameworks: TestNG or Junit.
+These links are for two example projects written in each.
 They are designed to run in parallel.
 You can clone them and add your own test cases if you want:

 1. https://github.com/ndmanvar/SeleniumJavaJunit
 2. https://github.com/ndmanvar/SeleniumJavaTestNG

 __Note:__ *Tests can be run in parallel at two levels, you can run your tests in parallel and you can run your tests in parallel across multiple browsers.
-For example, if you have 10 tests and run them serially on 5 browsers this would be parallelism of 5.
+For example, if you have 10 tests and run them serially on five browsers, this would be parallelism of five.
 You can also run tests across browsers and each test in parallel.
-Using our previous example this would be 50 parallel tests (10 tests * 5 browsers).
-Doing the latter requires that your tests are written in a way that they do not collide with one another.
+Using our previous example, this would be 50 parallel tests (10 tests * 5 browsers).
+This requires that your tests are written in a way that they do not collide with one another.
 For more on this see Selenium WebDriver - [Running Your Tests in Parallel blog](https://saucelabs.com/selenium/selenium-webdriver).*

 ####Maven, Pom and Dependencies
 The first thing we need to do regardless of which framework we have chosen is to install a project management tool like [Maven](https://maven.apache.org/download.cgi) or Ant.
 We'll use Maven in this tutorial.

-Once Maven is installed we need to update the POM.
-A POM (Project Object Model) is an XML file used in Maven.
+Once Maven is installed we need to update the POM (Project Object Model), an XML file used in Maven.
 The pom.xml stores information about a project like configuration details used during the build process.

 The dependency list is the most important feature of a POM.
 Almost every project depends upon other pieces to build and run the project correctly.
 The dependency list is used to download and link the compiled dependencies.

 Three dependencies are required to run tests in parallel on Sauce:

 ######1.
 Selenium Dependency
-The first thing you need to do is add the following common Selenium dependency to the pom.xml file regardless of the framework you are using to write your tests (e.g., Junit, TestNG, etc.).
+The first thing you need to do is add the following common Selenium dependency to the pom.xml file regardless of the framework you are using to write your tests.
 This tells your project which version of Selenium to use.

 ```xml
 <dependency>